FREQUENTLY ASKED QUESTIONS

 Why do I always have bad breath?

 Bad breath also known as halitosis.
-This can strike periodically or be persistent, depending on the cause.
-Bad breath can be caused by the following: poor dental hygiene, infections in the mouth (periodontal disease), respi-ratory tract infections, external agents (garlic, onions, coffee, cigarette smoking and chewing tobacco), dry mouth and systemic illnesses (diabetes, liver disease, kidney, lung, sinus or reflux disease).
+This can strike periodically or be persistent, depending on the cause: poor dental hygiene, infections in the mouth (periodontal disease), respiratory tract infections, external agents (garlic, onions, coffee, cigarette smoking and chewing tobacco), dry mouth and systemic illnesses (diabetes, liver disease, kidney disease, lung disease, sinus disease and reflux disease).

 What is dry mouth?